 For sheer popularity and staying power, it’s hard to beat a 1-carat diamond.
 In fact, in the United States the average engagement ring diamond is a little over 1 carat in weight, meaning that when it comes to finding the right stone to propose with, 1 carat is a great place to start.

 The popularity of the 1-carat engagement ring also means access to a larger selection.
-Unlike the more rare 2 or 3 carat diamonds, 1-carat diamonds are widely available, both via online stores and local brick-and-mortar locations.
+Unlike the more rare 2 or 3 carat diamonds, 1-carat diamonds are widely available, particularly via online stores, such as Clean Origin.

-But there’s a downside to the 1-carat diamond’s availability, and that’s quality.
-Because while there are many beautiful, superior 1 carat diamonds on the market, there are also a lot of less-than-ideal options that can easily get in the way.
+But there’s a downside to the 1-carat diamond’s availability, and that’s the wide range of quality.
+Because while there are many beautiful, superior 1-carat diamonds on the market, there are also a lot of less-than-ideal options that can easily get in the way.
 And sometimes, a higher-priced stone may not necessarily mean a higher quality stone.
 Here, we share the ins and out of 1-carat diamonds, and how to find the right one for you.
 But first, let’s discuss the difference between a diamond’s carat and its size.

 Diamond Size vs. Diamond Carat